studio51/fluent-icons/README.md

 ## Considerations

 - Currently, the gem has to be updated manually each time the fluent repository gets updated.
 Expect weekly updates.
 - The gem stores a copy of all SVG images available in the FluentUI Icon library.
-It's biiiiig!
+It's beefy!
-- It uses Nokogiri to allow the Icon helper to dynamically set the SVG class and dataset attributes.

 ## Installation